TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-Log in with the new password into the database remotely:
+Log in with the new password into the database remotely and we list the databases:

 <br />